Wednesday, November 6, 2024

 Discover this UNESCO World Heritage Site and member of the Most Ancient European Towns Network. Évora is situated in the region of Alentejo and partially enclosed by medieval walls.
 Its history goes back around five millennia, as proven by the diverse architecture we can still see around the city.
 The most notable is probably the Roman Temple of Évora, also known as Templo de Diana.
 The Romans built this temple back in the first century and dedicated it to the cult of Emperor Augustus.

-The Cathedral of Évora is the largest of medieval cathedrals in Portugal and a great example of Gothic architecture.
+The Cathedral of Évora is the largest medieval cathedral in Portugal and a great example of Gothic architecture.
 Climbing to its terrace, you can enjoy a view of Évora from the highest point in the city.
 The sunset light from here covers the white houses with a golden glaze.
 I’m sure sunset lovers like me will appreciate the sight.

 Another must-see is the slightly creepy Bones Chapel or Capela dos Ossos.
 You will find it in the church of São Francisco, not far from the Cathedral.
 Praça do Giraldo has plenty of cafés and shops and by venturing in its side streets you can find some great restaurants.
 A local specialty, among others, is porco preto, black pork cooked in several different ways, and migas which literally means bread crumbles and also comes in different variations.